aedobbyn/beer-data-science/compile.md

 * Implement a GAN to come up with beer names
 * More on the hops deep dive: which hops are used most often in which styles?

+ [^1] We've already split ingredient number names out from the concatenated string into columns like `malt_name_1`, `malt_name_2`, etc. We need to find the range of these columns; there will be a different number of malt columns than hops columns, for instance.
+The first one will be `<ingredient>_name_1` and from this we can find the index of this column in our dataframe.
+We get the name of last one with the `get_last_ing_name_col()` function.
+Then we save a vector of all the ingredient column names in `ingredient_colnames`.
+It will stay constant even if the indices change when we select out certain columns.

+Inside `gather_ingredients()` we take out superflous column names that are not in `to_keep_col_names` or one of the ingredient columns, find what the new ingredient column indices are, since they'll have changed after we pared down and then gather all of the ingredient columns (e.g., `hops_name_1`) into one long column, `ing_keys` and all the actual ingredient names (e.g., Cascade) into `ing_names`.

+Next we get a vector of all ingredient levels and take out the one that's an empty string and use this vector of ingredient levels in `select_spread_cols()` below

+* Then we spread the ingredient names: we take what was previously the `value` in our gathered dataframe, the actual ingredient names (Cascade, Centennial) and make that our `key`; it'll form the new column names.
+The new `value` is `value` is count; it'll populate the row cells.
+If a given row has a certain ingredient, it gets a 1 in the corresponding cell, an NA otherwise.
+We add a unique idenfitier for each row with `row`, which we'll drop later (see [Hadley's SO comment](https://stackoverflow.com/questions/25960394/unexpected-behavior-with-tidyr))

+Then we do the final step and group by the groupers.